 Mandeville, LA – By Mike Church –“We are all [r]epublicans now.”
 This is the Newsweek Magazine cover I hope to see someday but first we will need to educate many millions on just what [r]epublicanism is, why their Founding Parents said it was the best form of government and how they defined it.
-In this letter to John Taylor, Thomas Jefferson explains [r]epublicanism as he understands and promotes it, once you listen to this webisode you will want to listen again and again, it’s that good.
+In this letter to John Taylor, Thomas Jefferson explains [r]epublicanism as he understands and promotes it.

 It is also enjoyable to read Jefferson’s delight in Taylor’s “pulverizing” of John Adams’ “Defence of the Constitutions” book because according to DeceptiCON mythology: all the Founders agreed on almost everything and when they didn’t they still supported each other in every thing they did.
 This letter adds more fuel to the fire of the very private yet very heated feud between John Adams & Thomas Jefferson.

 Mandeville, LA – Popular radio talk show host & acclaimed writer/producer/director Mike Church (Road to Independence-The Movie) announced the launch of his latest initiative in American history based entertainment: Project ‘76™.

 Project ‘76™ will employ the talents of Church as writer & director as well as the voice talents of Jean Hetherington and Steve Cook (Spirit of ’76, What Lincoln Killed) two of the voice industry’s best talents.
 “The concept of Project ‘76™ is very simple” Church said “we will take our already extensive collection of letters, speeches, debates and public acts from the Project ‘76™ timeline of 1765-1865 and dramatize them for audio delivery via mp3 digital downloads.
 Think of it as iTunes™ for American History buffs.”